drupalprojects/menu_breadcrumb/README.txt

 ------------
 By default, Drupal 6 will use the Navigation menu for the breadcrumb.
 This module allows you to use the menu the node belongs to for the breadcrumb on node pages.

-Furthermore, it allows you to append the node title to the breadcrumb (as plain text or url).
+Furthermore, it allows you to append the page title to the breadcrumb (as plain text or url).

 Installation
 ------------